DenizIsikli/PriceRunnerAPI/README.md

 - Requests: Library for making HTTP requests.
 - BeautifulSoup: For web scraping and parsing HTML data.
 - Dataclasses: Provides a decorator for quickly defining classes with a set of fields.

-## Contributions

-Contributions to enhance the functionality, add new features, or fix issues are welcome.
-Please submit pull requests or report any bugs via GitHub issues.

-## Disclaimer

-This project is for educational purposes and is not affiliated with PriceRunner.
-Use the API responsibly and ensure compliance with PriceRunner's terms of service when accessing their data.

 ## License